LC4 User Manual

 - The second line the selected program or preset

 - The third line shows the current intensity of UV light being detected.
 This will be 0.0 units/second unless there is an ongoing exposure

 - The fourth line shows the current exposure duration

-- If a climate sensor is attached the fifth line shows the temperature and humidity, depending upon the specific sensor attached
+- If an environment sensor is attached the fifth line shows the temperature and humidity

 There are four touch buttons on the right: Presets, Programs, Settings, Start Exposure.
-These buttons default to showing icons, but can be set to showing text if you prefer.
+These buttons default to showing icons, but can be set to show text labels if you prefer (in the settings screen).

 If the LC4 is set to work in ‘dark mode’ then the screen colours are inverted.
 This is helpful when working in a darkroom under low lights.

 The presets screen has eight preset ‘slots’ which can be set to measurement-based exposures, time-based exposures or manual exposures.